Selenium Python Tutorial for Beginners (Step-by-Step using WebDriver)

 Conclusion

-Selenium with Python is a powerful combination for test automation.
-We have covered the basics of Selenium along with Setting up Selenium and Python to start with test automation.
-We saw basic commands that can help navigate, locate elements, perform actions, handle dynamic elements, frames, windows and alerts using Python with Selenium.
-By using the PyTest framework you can increase the efficiency of your tests and build a robust test automation framework.
+This Selenium Python tutorial showed you how to get started with Selenium with Python, from setting up Selenium WebDriver Python to writing your first automation script, handling waits, using PyTest, and applying best practices.
+With these skills, you’re ready to start building robust automation frameworks using Python and Selenium.
+We saw basic commands that can help navigate, locate elements, perform actions, handle dynamic elements, frames, windows, and alerts using Python with Selenium.
+By using the PyTest framework, you can increase the efficiency of your tests and build a robust test automation framework.

 You are now fully equipped to start using Selenium with Python and automate your repetitive web tasks efficiently!